 If you’d like to set up your FP with a Spirit team, you should do so sooner rather than later.
 They actually change an FP’s personality and move priorities, and these changes may water down any training already saved to the figure.
 If your Mr. Game & Watch amiibo is already Level 50 and you want to give it Spirits, you don’t need to reset it — just play a few matches against it afterward to brush up its training.
 You can learn more over at our full Spirits guide.
 In the meantime, here are some spreads you can use on Mr. Game & Watch:

 - Banned bonuses: As with most fighters, Mr. Game & Watch works best with Armor Knight and Move Speed ↑.
 Normally, we’d suggest Trade-Off Ability ↑ in place of Move Speed ↑, but it comes with a 30% damage penalty at the beginning of each stock.
-Mr. Game & Watch is a lightweight fighter, so it’s best to keep his damage percentage as low as possible by running Move Speed ↑ instead.
+Mr. Game & Watch is a lightweight fighter, so it may be best to keep his damage percentage as low as possible by running Move Speed ↑ instead.

 - Tournament-legal bonuses: Any combination of Weapon Attack ↑ (either applied once or twice), Air Defense ↑, Critical-Health Stats ↑, and Air Attack ↑ work great!
 Critical Healing & Metal is worth considering as well.
 Do note that Physical Attack ↑ doesn’t boost any of Mr. Game & Watch’s attacks, so you’ll want to avoid using that Spirit effect.